 Ouiser – Jayne Kesler

 “Steel Magnolias” is a 1989 American comedy-drama about the bond a group of different women share in a small-town southern community.
 The play is an audience favorite.
 M’Lynn Eatenton is the mother of bride-to-be Shelby & as they plan the wedding, close friend & hair stylist Truvy Jones fixes the women’s hair for the ceremony, with a helping hand from aspiring beautician Annelle.
 Diabetic Shelby has a health scare, which is averted but doesn’t bode well for her hopes of having children.
 Time passes, and the women and their friends encounter tragedy and good fortune, growing stronger and closer in the process.
 The title suggests the main female characters can be both as delicate as the magnolia flower and as tough as steel.
-Show dates are: Sept 29 & 30, Oct 1 & 2, Oct 7-9.
+Show dates are: Dinner theater – Sept 29th.
+Performances Sept 30, Oct 1 & 2, Oct 7-9 with a by reservation only tea & dessert tasting performance on Saturday, Oct 8th at 1 pm.
 The show will be directed by Ole Olsen Hall of Fame member Debby Myers, who portrayed Trudy when Ole Olsen performed the show 10 years ago.

 “LUV” will be directed by Alan Myers.
 As described by the New York Times: “When the play begins there is Harry Berlin, looking like a shaved, mustachioed beatnik who has sunk so low that honest beatniks would disown him.
 He has no future except to jump off the bridge and is about to do so when Milt Manville comes along and intervenes.
 Milt and Harry turn out to be college classmates.
 As Harry, in his rags, slowly drops hints of his tale of woe, Milt, a picture of prosperity, is all sympathy.
 Milt is also full of frustration, for his wife won’t release him & let him marry the girl he loves.
 Milt’s wife, Ellen, appears.
 As she stands under a lamppost, her expression is clear that she, too, is torn by anguish.
 Now we have a triangle matched in misery.
 Milt has an inspiration.
 Why not bring Ellen & Harry together and thus win the freedom to marry the other girl?
 The events that follow need not be detailed.
 Whatever marriages are made and unmade, Milt, Ellen and Harry end up in sorrow & agony, and the greater their misunderstandings & problems, the more you laugh.”
 Show dates are: Feb 23-26 & March 3-5.